✦ RELUMA

 Mid-fidelity testing

-showed the homepage felt crowded and the bottom navigation labels were too small.
-I separated the profile from the dashboard, gave each its own screen, and increased the nav bar label size.
-I also added a gradient focus layer to the calming practice screen — the earlier version had no visual immersion, and users reported feeling like they were just reading instructions rather than experiencing a reset.
+I added a gradient focus layer to the calming practice screen, too.
+The earlier version had no visual immersion, and users reported feeling like they were reading instructions rather than experiencing a reset.

-One specific decision worth highlighting: the voice reflection feature.
+One decision worth pulling out: voice reflection.
 During interviews, one participant said she couldn't imagine typing when her body was nervous.
 That stuck with me.
-In the final design, I made voice the primary input method for the morning check-in and end-of-day unwind, with typing as a secondary option — not the other way around.
-This small hierarchy shift directly addressed the emotional state users would be in when they opened the app.
+In the final design, I made voice the primary input method for the morning check-in and end-of-day unwind, with typing as the secondary option, not the other way around.
+A small hierarchy shift, directly answering the emotional state the user would actually be in when they opened the app.

 Designed to regulate, not stimulate